 Seasickness can also become a mental challenge.
-For many years I refused to buy a kayak or boat fearful that I wouldn’t be able to use them properly.
-I avoided amazing fishing trips fearful that seasickness would ruin those events.
-Land base fishing is what I resorted to avoiding some amazing fishing opportunities.
+For years I refused to buy a boat or kayak fearful that I wouldn’t be able to use them properly.
+I avoided fishing trips anticipating that seasickness might ruin those events.
+Land bLand-based is what I resorted to avoiding some amazing fishing opportunities.
 With planning and management, I have become confident in hitting the water regularly.
-As you can see by this recent video seasickness is something that needs to be continually managed.
+As you can see by this recent video seasick whilst catching squid seasickness is something that needs to be continually managed.
 I was out on the bay recently and unlike myself, I wasn’t prepared.
 Our trip ended early even we were catching plenty of squid.

 What is seasickness?